 Each piece is named in Latin.
 Latin is a language used by scientists.
 I do not fancy my self a scientist, but I enjoy sharing the glow of an elite group.
 Plus I speak Spanish like 50% of the planet.
 It makes titles easier to understand for everyone and it sounds much more seductive and special.

 I am part of the 'eco-nouveau' movement.
 The frames to each of my pieces are created from trash, picked out of the trash, come from a thrift shop, or simply handed down to me by family and neighbors.
 I also use fabrics on my matte boards and an additional piece of glass to create a clear backing.
 I am currently experimenting with installation art.

-My photography has been displayed at the Cigar Arts Lounge, Gallery at the End of the World, Liquid City Productions, Royal Clayton, J Ferrari Gallery, Digital Arts Studio, and the Art Slave Gallery.
+My photography has been displayed at the Cigar Arts Lounge, Gallery at the End of the World, Liquid City Productions, Royal Clayton, J Ferrari Gallery, Digital Arts Studio, the Art Slave Gallery, Chimaya Art, Antebellum, etc.

 I interned for the Art Slave Gallery.
 Also, I worked as a freelance graphic designer for Imagen Records where I was underpaid.
 Each experience continues to develop my understanding of marketing in the art industry.
 Collaborating with new artists has become a significant part of my role as an artist.

 Now in 2013, I am headed for graduate school in Arizona to combine photos, female body image, and mass media.
 I am broke and struggling, but this will be over.
 I am a great photographer and I have worked very hard.
 You will see my photos a lot more in the coming years...